miguelarhb/AI-20-21/README.md

 ##### Manage Medication You Have at Home
     - Validity Date (with color helpers)
     - Quantity
-    - ect...
+    - etc...

 ##### Manage Prescriptions
     - Start Date
     - End Date
     - Medicine to Take
     - Quantity
-    - etc.
+    - etc...

 ##### Send Alarms and Track the Consumption
     - History of (not) taken medicine (with color helpers)
-    - Each time you take the medicine it's quantity changes
+    - Each time you take the medicine its quantity changes

 ##### 2 User Modes: Caretaker & Patient
     - For people with difficulty using applications we developed 2 modes: